Formatting Help

 • Do not use color alone to convey meaning or information.

-• Use patterns with or instead of solid colors or lines.
+• Use patterns instead of solid colors or lines, and/or use text signifiers.

 Figure Location: Insert each figure after the paragraph where it is first referenced.